Appeals and Complaints

 - whether in the view of the BBFC the content, or part of it, is potentially illegal under UK law.

 On receipt of a valid written appeal request, the BBFC will ensure that the work, or the relevant parts of the work, is viewed by the BBFC Mobile Content Appeals Committee, made up of senior members of the BBFC.
-(Normally this will include the Chief Executive, the Assistant Director, Policy & Public Affairs and a Senior Examiner.)
+(Normally this will include the Chief Executive, the Policy Director and a Senior Examiner.)

 The BBFC will consider any written representations made by the appellant or any other interested party.